zstoebs/Daily-Coding-Problem/December 2019/README.md

 - 12/21/2019: Given a sorted array, find the smallest positive integer that is not the sum of a subset of the array.

+- 12/22/2019: Given N and k, write an algorithm to determine where a prisoner should stand in order to be the last survivor.